TWUOnline/multi-access/pages/02.learning-design/course-planning/gallery.md

 It is crucial to have measurable learning outcomes listed on the course outline, as they communicate expectations to the learner and help guide the instructor.

-Note that for each course learning outcome, we need to identify the TWU Student Learning Outcome it addresses as well
+Note that for each course learning outcome, we need to identify the [TWU Student Learning Outcome](https://www.twu.ca/academics/student-learning-outcomes) it addresses as well.

 [ui-accordion independent=true open=none]
 [ui-accordion-item title=Want to know more about writing effective Learning Outcomes?
 Click to Open!"]